luau-lang/site/_pages/getting-started.md

 print(ispositive("2"))
 ```

-We just introduced ``nonstrict`` mode, where we only report errors if we can prove that a program will error at runtime.
+We just mentioned ``nonstrict`` mode, where we only report errors if we can prove that a program will error at runtime.
 We also have ``strict`` mode, which will report errors if a program might error at runtime.

 In this case, Luau will use the ``return x > 0`` statement to infer that ``ispositive()`` is a function taking a number and returning a boolean.
 Note that in this case, we were able to determine the type of `ispositive` without the presence of any explicit type annotations.